Skunk Fu!: Production and broadcast

 Skunk Fu! was produced by Cartoon Saloon and premiered on 28 May 2007 on ABC Australia.
 The series was broadcast in Ireland and the United Kingdom on 9 July 2007 on CBBC.
 Wu-Tang Clan member Ghostface Killah performed the theme song.

 The series was shown on ABC Rollercoaster in Australia and BBC and S4C in the UK (under the Welsh title, Drewgi).
 TG4 broadcast Skunk Fu! in Irish.
 The series made its debut in the United States on the Kids' WB! block on The CW on 15 September 2007, and then premiered a year later on Cartoon Network in 2008.
 The series also aired on YTV in Canada and ANN in Japan.

 A feature film based on the series was planned, but was quietly cancelled.

 Home media

-In region one from 23 November 2008 to 12 May 2009, NCircle Entertainment have released only three DVD volumes for the series, totaling eighteen segment-episodes.
+In region one from 23 November 2008 to 12 May 2009, NCircle Entertainment have only released three DVD volumes for the series, totaling eighteen segment-episodes.